UI Design for Beginners >

 • Black represents power, elegance, and authority.

-Depending on which climate change app you’re designing, these color associations are useful for deciding what you want your users to feel.
-For example, if you’re designing the Ethical Eater app, green, yellow, or orange might elicit emotions that are synonymous with ethical eating, vegetables, and veganism.
-For the Activist App, blue, green, or black might fit well with the themes of activism and sharing ideas.
+These color associations are useful for deciding what you want your users to feel.
+For the Ethical Eater app, green, yellow, or orange might elicit emotions that are synonymous with ethical eating, vegetables, and veganism.

 Contrast